yoctore/yocto-doc/README.md

       options : {
         // theme if you want to change (mimani and docdash is available) => docdash by default
         // change your path destination
-        destination : 'Your_new_absolute_destination_path',
+        destination : 'Your_new_absolute_destination_path'
-        // change your documentation name
-        name : 'Your New name to set into your generated documentation' },
+      },
       // Set all your file here
-      all : [ 'file.js', 'file2.js', 'file3.js' ]
+      all : [ 'file.js', 'file2.js', 'file3.js', 'OR a path all js files are added' ]
     }
 });